Autumn leaf color: Chlorophyll

 A green leaf is green because of the presence of a pigment known as chlorophyll, which is inside an organelle called a chloroplast.
 When abundant in the leaf's cells, as during the growing season, the chlorophyll's green color dominates and masks out the colors of any other pigments that may be present in the leaf.
 Thus, the leaves of summer are characteristically green.

 Chlorophyll has a vital function: it captures solar rays and uses the resulting energy in the manufacture of the plant's food — simple sugars which are produced from water and carbon dioxide.
 These sugars are the basis of the plant's nourishment — the sole source of the carbohydrates needed for growth and development.

-In late summer, with daylight hours shortening and temperatures cooling, the veins that carry fluids into and out of the leaf are gradually closed off as a layer of special cork cells forms at the base of each leaf.
-As this cork layer develops, water and mineral intake into the leaf is reduced, slowly at first, and then more rapidly.
-During this time, the amount of chlorophyll in the leaf begins to decrease.
-Often, the veins are still green after the tissues between them have almost completely changed color.
+In their food-manufacturing process, the chlorophylls occasionally break down due to processes such as photobleaching.
+During the growing season, however, the plant replenishes the chlorophyll so that the supply remains high and the leaves stay green.

-Chlorophyll is located in the thylakoid membrane of the chloroplast and it is composed of an apoprotein along with several ligands, the most important of which are chlorophylls a and b.
+In late summer, with daylight hours shortening and temperatures cooling, leaf senescence kicks in and the plant begins recovering its nutritional investment into the leaves.
+Chlorophyll is located in the thylakoid membrane of the chloroplast, as part of the light-harvesting complex II (LHC II).
+The LHC II is composed of an apoprotein along with several ligands, the most important of which are chlorophylls a and b.
 In the autumn, this complex is broken down.
 Chlorophyll degradation is thought to occur first.
 Research suggests that the beginning of chlorophyll degradation is catalyzed by chlorophyll b reductase, which reduces chlorophyll b to 7‑hydroxymethyl chlorophyll a, which is then reduced to chlorophyll a.
 This is believed to destabilize the complex, at which point breakdown of the apoprotein occurs.
 An important enzyme in the breakdown of the apoprotein is FtsH6, which belongs to the FtsH family of proteases.

-Chlorophylls degrade into colorless tetrapyrroles known as nonfluorescent chlorophyll catabolites.

-As the chlorophylls degrade, the hidden pigments of yellow xanthophylls and orange beta-carotene are revealed.

-Pigments that contribute to other colors
+Other parts of the chloroplasts such as RubisCO are similarly broken down and scrapped for parts.

+Another process that happens in autumn is the abscission (dropping) of leaves, which cuts them off from the plant and causes them to fall off.
+During abscission, the veins that carry fluids into and out of the leaf are gradually closed off as a layer of special cork cells forms at the base of each leaf.
+As this cork layer (abscission layer) develops, water and mineral intake into the leaf is reduced, slowly at first, and then more rapidly.
+Different types of deciduous plants time the two processes differently: some senesce slowly, maintaining chlorophyll and performing photosynthesis up to the point the leaf is fully cut off (abscission zone competency); others fully senesce before the full formation of cork.
+The semi-deciduous does both slowly.
+The marcescent completely senesces, but does not abcise.

+Often, the veins are still green after the tissues between them have almost completely changed color.